matter-labs/zksync-era/docs/src/specs/interop/overview.md

 For example, if your call involves transferring a large amount of assets, initiating a new `sendInteropWithSingleCall` could result in freezing or burning those assets again.

 #### 5. What if my assets were burned during the transaction, but it failed on the destination chain?
-How do I get them back?
+How do I get them back

 If your transaction fails on the destination chain, you can either: